Russia-Ukraine crisis: India's tea exports likely to be hit | Headlines

 - India

 Kanoria also said exporters are keeping a watch on how the war situation shapes up and the economic fall out of the crisis.
-Exporters also fear that payments which are usually in dollars may be affected if the US tightens financial sanctions.
+They also fear that payments, which are usually in dollars, may be affected if the US tightens financial sanctions.

 Palchoudhuri pointed out that if shipments to Russia get impacted, an oversupply situation may arise in the domestic market, resulting in a price fall.